thisisthedave/tasknotes/docs/features.md

 - **Time-blocking**: A feature to create focused work periods and link them to your tasks.

 For more detailed information, see the [Calendar Integration](features/calendar-integration.md) documentation.

+## Workflows

+TaskNotes can be configured to support various workflows and use cases.
+Common workflows include:

+- **Habit Tracking**: Using recurring tasks with completion tracking via the calendar interface
+- **Project Management**: Organizing tasks with project links and filtering
+- **Time Management**: Combining time tracking, Pomodoro sessions, and scheduling

+For detailed workflow examples, see the [Workflows](workflows.md) documentation.